-Oh, and if this list is coming your way a little too late and you're in the market for laser tattoo removal, head over here!
-And follow us on Facebook here.
+Oh, and if this list is coming your way a little too late and you're in the market for laser tattoo removal, we've got you covered!

 Photo credits (top to bottom): t_pank on Instagram, budweiseryates on Instagram, badgalriri on Instagram, misscherylannx on Instagram, jonburgerman on Instagram, ag85_tattoos on Instagram, 182cass on Instagram, jeffreyaltamira on Instagram, liferuiner__ on Instagram